Florida Amendment 1, Homestead Exemption Increase

 Welcome to the Volusia County Property Appraiser Website

-As always, please do not hesitate to call or visit any one of our four offices with your questions.Sincerely yours,
+As always, please do not hesitate to call or visit any one of our four offices if you have other questions.Sincerely yours,

 Hurricane Abatement of Taxes (Florida Statute 197.318)